-This project, a collaboration between the ACDH and the University of Innsbruck, sets out to investigate private book ownership in the catholically dominated rural areas of the Central Alps, or, more precisely, in the historic territory of 18th century Tyrol.
+This project "Reading in the Alps" (short RITA), a collaboration between the ACDH and the University of Innsbruck, sets out to investigate private book ownership in the catholically dominated rural areas of the Central Alps, or, more precisely, in the historic territory of 18th century Tyrol.
 Like comparable existing studies (such as the one by Hans Medick), which covered protestant-pietistic regions, this study takes as its starting point the data found in estate inventories.
 About 4,400 inventories from the Pustertal/Val di Pusteria – now a part of South-Tyrol/Südtirol/Alto Adige, Italy – and Stubaital are searched for mentions of specific books in order to describe and systematically analyse private book ownership in the respective administrative districts.
 The results of the study are then published in an XML-encoded database.

 The main research questions are:

 - Who owned books and which patterns can be observed regarding the book-owners? (gender, age, socioeconomic background, profession)